json2dir

 When using this utility to create files for other users, care must be taken in order to prevent TOCTOU (time of check, time of use) attacks (e.g. with symlinks).

 flake.nix contains a Nix package for json2dir.
+Add it to your flake inputs.
+The path json2dir.packages.${system}.default contains the package.

 Development